rakudo/rakudo/NOMMAP.markdown

 ## Custom Operators
 Get these working again.

-## Phasers
-* BEGIN/CHECK need to see correct lexical environment
-* END in pre-compiled mainline case

 ## Work towards nom being master
 Get enough of the spectests passing for us to be ready to make nom into the master branch